 A cat's normal body temperature is between 38 and 39°C. You can check it with a thermometer that you gently insert into their rectum.
 Use vaseline or oil to lubricate the tip of the thermometer.
 If your cat is above 40°C or below 37,5°, take them to the veterinarian.

 What does your cat look like?

-If you cat's fur look funny (tangled hairs, dry or oily fur) it means that your cat is not cleaning themself anymore and might mean that they're sick.
+If you cat's fur looks funny (tangled hairs, dry or oily fur) it means that your cat is not cleaning themself anymore and might mean that they're sick.
 If you notice any other unusual changes, such as red or yellow eyes, running nose or pale mucous membrane, you need to take your cat to the vet as well.
 Also, if you notice that your pet has rapidly gained or lost weight, they're probably sick.
 If your cat vomits or has diarrhea, you need to watch them.

 - Write down any unusual sign you have noticed and tell your vet.

-- You know your cat more than anyone, so you should be able to notice if something is wrong
+- You know your cat more than anyone, so you should be able to notice if something is wrong.

 - Do not hesitate to go to the vet.

 Photo credit : Yummypets